Environment

 Threatened species conservation

-The main legislation that identifies and protects threatened species populations and ecological communities in NSW is the Biodiversity Conservation Act 2016 (BCA) and its supporting Regulations.
+The main legislation that identifies and protects threatened species populations and ecological communities in NSW is the Biodiversity Conservation Act 2016 (BC Act) and its supporting Regulations.

 NSW Biodiversity Conservation Trust